Goldman lifts Itau Unibanco Holding S.A. [ITUB] price estimate. Who else is bullish?

 Sponsored

-Itaú Unibanco informs that, other than initially expected, XPart was not created as of, January 31, 2021, considering that the Company’s parent companies, that is, Itaúsa S.A. and IUPAR – Itaú Unibanco Participações S.A., informed at the ESM that the incorporation of XPart is dependent on the favorable approval of the Federal Reserve Board (“FED”), as a result of some commitments previously assumed before such body, and that it is still in progress.

-Itau Unibanco Holding S.A. represents 9.76 billion in outstanding shares, while the company has a total market value of $50.39 billion with the latest information.
-ITUB stock price has been found in the range of $5.16 to $5.335.
+Itaú Unibanco Holding S.A. (“Company” or “Itaú Unibanco”), in compliance with Article 157, Paragraph 4 of Law 6,404/76 and Instruction no. 358/02 of the Brazilian Securities and Exchange Commission, informs its stockholders and the market in general that as of this date it has announced its projections for the year 2021 in accordance with the provision in item 11 (“Projections”) of the Reference Form.

+The stocks have a year to date performance of -13.97 percent and weekly performance of 0.19 percent.
+The stock has been moved at 8.71 percent over the last six months.
+The stock has performed -12.68 percent around the most recent 30 days and changed 20.13 percent over the most recent 3-months.

-If compared to the average trading volume of 39.29M shares, ITUB reached a trading volume of 48443111 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 39.71M shares, ITUB reached to a volume of 41067933 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Itau Unibanco Holding S.A.
+Here’s what leading stock market gurus have to say about Itau Unibanco Holding S.A.
 [ITUB]:

 Goldman have made an estimate for Itau Unibanco Holding S.A. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on June 15, 2020.
 The new note on the price target was released on April 06, 2020, representing the official price target for Itau Unibanco Holding S.A. stock.

 Itau Unibanco Holding S.A.
-[ITUB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.16.
-With this latest performance, ITUB shares dropped by -15.11% in over the last four-week period, additionally sinking by -2.39% over the last 6 months – not to mention a drop of -31.63% in the past year of trading.
+[ITUB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.19.
+With this latest performance, ITUB shares dropped by -12.68% in over the last four-week period, additionally plugging by 8.71% over the last 6 months – not to mention a drop of -31.14% in the past year of trading.

+Earnings per share (EPS) analysis for Itau Unibanco Holding S.A.
+[ITUB] stock

-With the latest financial reports released by the company, Itau Unibanco Holding S.A. posted 0.22/share EPS, while the average EPS was predicted by analysts to be reported at 0.18/share.
-When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 22.20%.
+With the latest financial reports released by the company, Itau Unibanco Holding S.A. posted 0.09/share EPS, while the average EPS was predicted by analysts to be reported at 0.14/share.
+When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -35.70%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for ITUB.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Itau Unibanco Holding S.A. go to 1.50%.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.